AngleProtocol/angle-docs/concepts/stable-seekers/README.md

 ## ❌ Slippage

 Mint and burn transactions are always executed at oracle value, meaning that there is no slippage in the price of the transaction.
-Regardless of the size of the transaction, the price at which it will be executed will remain the same.
+Regardless of the size of the transaction, the price at which it is executed remains the same.

 However, too big transactions may affect the transaction fees structure (because they can move the coverage ratio and hence the coverage curve), and face different transaction fees than other smaller transactions would have at the same oracle price.